tzaranek/SpeechV/README.md

 **Record end**: Finish recording a macro
     - **<label>** After ending a recording, a prompt to name the macro and a confirmation prompt will appear to complete the process.

-### Adjusting microphone settings (coming soon)
+### Adjusting microphone settings
 If speech recognition is not performing well, you are likely experiencing one of two problems:
 1. SpeechV cuts you off while you're still speaking
-2. SpeechV can't hear you or processes commands when you're not speaking
+2. SpeechV processes cannot recognize your voice or processes audio when you're not speaking

-These can be fixed by accessing the **settings** panel.

-To address problem 1, increase the audio timeout setting.
+Problem one can be fixed by accessing the **settings** panel.
+From there, increase the voice timeout setting.
 This is the amount of silence that signals the end of a command.
 Increasing audio timeout allows for longer pauses when speaking, but slows down overall performance.

-To address problem 2, recalibrate the microphone.
-SpeechV will listen to your surroundings and automatically adjust to distinguish background noise from voice input.
+Problem two is likely an issue with your environment.
+SpeechV tries to automatically detect and adjust for ambient noise, but consider using SpeechV in a quiet environment for optimal performance.